Retail Signage Design Fails in Outdoor

 Smart retail marketing today is all about creating memorable, talkable, satisfying Shopper Moments™.
-And a great Moment begins with an eye for detail and flawless execution of the fundamentals.
+And a great Moment begins with an eye for detail and flawless execution of retail signage design fundamentals.
 Even with something as basic as outdoor signage.
-ESPECIALLY with something as basic as outdoor signage.
+ESPECIALLY with something as basic as outdoor retail signage design.

 Here are six ways to ensure your signage makes a great first impression:

 How does your signage read from a distance?